 The Philadelphia Orchestra is proud to be the lead artistic partner for the School District of Philadelphia’s All-City Orchestra.
 In addition to Orchestra musicians conducting the All-City Orchestra rehearsals and participating in side-by-side rehearsals with All-City Orchestra musicians, The Philadelphia Orchestra presents the annual All-City Concert in Verizon Hall at the Kimmel Center.

 The Orchestra also mentors 8 talented young musicians selected through a rigorous audition and interview process—the All-City Orchestra Fellows.
 These exceptionally talented musicians receive additional program support to break down the obstacles that challenge students of under-represented communities.
 They receive individual lessons and mentoring from Philadelphia Orchestra musicians, tickets to Philadelphia Orchestra concerts, and opportunities to interact with internationally acclaimed artists appearing as soloists and conductors.

 Students selected to this prestigious program receive:

-- Year-round mentorship and up to 40 coaching sessions, free of charge, from the world- class musicians of The Philadelphia Orchestra.
+- Year-round mentorship and up to 40 private lessons, free of charge, from the world-class musicians of The Philadelphia Orchestra and beyond

-- Community projects throughout the Philadelphia region with musicians from The Philadelphia Orchestra.
+- Community projects and performance opportunities throughout the Philadelphia region

-- Access to master classes and speaker series at the Curtis Institute of Music.
+- Access to select master classes and speaker series through The Philadelphia Orchestra and partnering organizations

-- Free access to Philadelphia Orchestra Concerts and select rehearsals for Fellows and their family.
+- Free tickets to select Philadelphia Orchestra Concerts and access to select rehearsals during the current performance season

 All-City Orchestra is funded through the generous support of the William Penn Foundation, with additional funding by the Nancy and William A. Loeb Student Education Fund, the Andrew W. Mellow Foundation, PECO, and Wells Fargo.